Vestas launches more versatile wind power platform

-COPENHAGEN, Jan 24 (Reuters) - Danish wind power company Vestas on Thursday presented a new platform it says will enable customers to produce cheaper energy through turbines tailored for different wind conditions and locations.
+COPENHAGEN (Reuters) - Danish wind power company Vestas (VWS.CO) on Thursday presented a new platform it says will enable customers to produce cheaper energy through turbines tailored for different wind conditions and locations.

 EnVentus, the first new Vestas platform since 2011, will offer customers more flexibility than its existing 2 megawatt (MW) and 4 MW platforms, it said, adding that it was also launching new V150-5.6 MW and V162-5.6 MW turbines to run on the EnVentus platform.